Volunteering in Bolivia with Projects Abroad

 Projects for professionals available in Bolivia

-This volunteer social work project helps children and adults in orphanages in Cochabamba.
+This volunteer social work project helps children and adults in care centres in Cochabamba.
 You will be working with individuals from difficult backgrounds as well as those with special needs.

-As a Projects Abroad PRO volunteer on this project you have the opportunity to develop systems in orphanages, health centres or with Social Services.
+As a Projects Abroad PRO volunteer on this project you have the opportunity to develop systems in care centres, health centres or with Social Services.
 You will also work alongside local staff treating patients.

 This voluntary medical project helps treat patients at various health clinics in Cochabamba.
 They lack human and financial resources which is why experienced volunteer help is needed.

-As a professional volunteer on this project you will be working in either an orphanage or a care centre in Cochabamba.
+As a professional volunteer on this project you will be working in a care centre in Cochabamba.
 Many of the patients come from underprivileged or abusive backgrounds.

 On this voluntary physiotherapy project you will be working with patients in and around the city of Cochabamba.
 The focus of the project is a burns unit that treats children under the age of 16.

-On this voluntary teaching project you will work at a care home run by Social Services.
+On this voluntary teaching project you will work at a care centre.
 You will be assisting children and adults with special needs.